 For those that read my blog regularly, you will already know that the things I make and bake are often very varied – sometimes they are decadent desserts and other times they are simpler, more balanced, and generally healthier.

-The sad (and pretty unfair) fact is that in just over one year of food blogging, I’ve noticed that my more lavish and unhealthier recipes are a hundred times more popular, and seemingly way more appealing to my readers.
+The sad (and pretty unfair) fact is that in just over one year of food blogging, I’ve noticed that my more lavish and unhealthier recipes such as my overload chocolate cupcakes and peanut butter cheesecake are a hundred times more popular.

 I get that there is a wow factor about heavily frosted cupcakes or oodles of chocolate that make them way more tempting than plain, undecorated muffins, but healthy stuff can be good stuff, too.

 I am increasingly trying my hand to recipes that are gluten free.
 However, the term gluten free seems to be a real turn-off.
 Often, I won’t even include it in the title of my recipe as I think just seeing that it is GF makes people switch off immediately.
 And that’s a shame.

 Admittedly, baking without gluten is sometimes tricky, often frustrating (someone PLEASE send me a fool-proof recipe for gluten free bread) and most definitely a case of trial and error.
 Luckily, we live in a world where gluten free mixes are becoming more common in high street shops and supermarkets.

 However, what it isn’t, is tasteless, boring or a second-rate adaptation of something else.
 Like these fudgy muffins, for example.
 Look gross to you?
 No, me neither.
 And they didn’t taste horrible either – they were good.
 Really good.